Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 • extension-tee: Your extension code (Go, Python, or TypeScript).
 Receives decoded instructions from the proxy and returns results.

 • ext-proxy: The TEE extension proxy.
-Watches the chain for new instructions targeting your extension, forwards them to your handler, and submits results back onchain.
+Watches the chain for new instructions targeting your extension, forwards them to your handler, and submits results back on-chain.

 • redis: In-memory store used by the proxy for internal state.